jinchiniao/CAS-VSR-S68/README.md

 │ └── ...
 ```
 ### `utterance` (Corresponding Text)
-This directory Includes transcription files corresponding to the lip images.
-Each transcription file is associated with a specific image and is named using a combination of the UUID and image sequence number.
+This directory includes transcription files corresponding to the lip images.
+Each transcription file is associated with a specific face track sequence and is named using a combination of the UUID and track sequence number.

 Example:
 ```